microsoft/PowerToys/installer/README.md

 1. Open `Developer PowerShell for VS` as admin
 2. Run `Set-ExecutionPolicy -executionPolicy Unrestricted`

+### Allow Sideloaded apps
+In order to install the MSIX package without using the Microsoft Store, sideloading apps needs to be enabled.
+This can be done by enabling `Developer Options > Sideload apps` or `Developer Options > Developer mode`.

 ## To Build MSIX
 1. Make sure you've built the `Release` configuration of `powertoys.sln`
 2. Open `Developer PowerShell for VS`